Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 in: https://github.com/Nghiait123456/GolangAdvance/blob/master/ConcurrencyPattern/1_pass_chan_to_function/main.go </br>

 Channel is tool sync data from many concurrency.
 It is strong, popular and flexible.
 In this example, I simply write to it in the routine and read it in main (maybe in another routine).
-It's so simple that, you don't need to understand how it syncs data, golang has built and fully integrated a tool syncs feature in the channel. </br>
+It'sBad so simple that, you don't need to understand how it syncs data, golang has built and fully integrated a tool syncs feature in the channel. </br>

 ## 2) Generator  <a name="2_generator"></a>